LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/_index.md

 The `<next>` element is included to support the logical flow of the protocol when tests have been excluded.
 By default, when a test is completed, LabBench will select the next test in the protocol unless the `<next>` element is used for the completed test.

-If the `<next>` element is used, its value must be the ID of the next test to select when the test is completed and because this property can be scripted, it is possible to select this ID at runtime depending on the previous results in the protocol.
+If the `<next>` element is used, its `id` attribute must be the ID of the next test to select when the test is completed and because this property can be scripted, it is possible to select this ID at runtime depending on the previous results in the protocol.

 Consequently, if the results of, for example, a `<questionnaire>` test have caused a test to be excluded, then the `<next>` element can be used to select the correct next test in the protocol instead of the test that has been excluded.